Since we live by the Spirit, let us keep in step with the Spirit. (Galatians 5:25)

 God’s knowledge and wisdom are far greater than ours.
 He can see the entire landscape while we concentrate on a single valley.
 We would be foolish to try to fit God into our mold and conform Him to our plans.
 Yes, He did give us a brain, and we should be smart enough to know that God’s even smarter.

 Once again, what’s the difference between a good idea and a God idea?
-A good idea will work some of the time; a God idea will work all the time.
+A good idea will work some of the time.
+But God’s ideas will work all the time.
 Scripture warns us not to lean on our own understanding but to trust God wholeheartedly (Proverbs 3:5).
-When we’re not willing to submit to God’s leadership and authority in our lives, God will let us follow our own devices.
+When we’re not willing to submit to God’s leadership in our lives, God will let us follow our own devices.
 In following them, we will never experience what God is waiting and wanting to do in us and through us.

 Christians must realize that it’s more important to be certain that a marriage is God’s will than to judge our suitability for marriage by love, attraction, or compatibility.
 Our situations change and we grow through the years.
 We cannot predict future compatibility on our own.
-When we accept compatibility as a primary basis of marriage, we can be led into cultural traps such as living together before marriage to make sure we are compatible.
+When we accept compatibility as a primary basis of marriage, we can be led into cultural traps.
+One of these traps could be living together before marriage to make sure we are compatible.
 Only God knows the end from the beginning.
 He is the one who creates love, not man.

 Does the story of Boaz and Ruth interrupt your romantic vision of passionate love?
 Would you like the story more if the two had been lovers who glimpsed each other across the wheat field and became passionately attracted?
 It happens to some people in some situations, but the qualities that are attractive in the beginning may prove difficult to live with in the long run.
 The man who falls in love with a woman’s attentiveness may find it is the very quality that drives him crazy when he can’t get enough space.
-The woman who falls in love with a man’s drive to succeed may find that quality irritating and destructive when he spends more time at work than at home.
+The woman who falls in love with a man’s drive to succeed may eventually find that quality irritating and destructive.
+He may end up spending more time at work than at home.

-Dr. Neil Clark Warren, author of the popular book Finding the Love of Your Life, says your choice of whom to marry is more critical than everything else combined that you’ll ever do to make your marriage succeed.
+Dr. Neil Clark Warren, author of the book Finding the Love of Your Life, says your choice of whom to marry is more critical than everything else combined.
 “If you choose wisely,” he says, “your life will be significantly easier and infinitely more satisfying.
 But if you make a serious mistake, your marriage may fail, causing you and perhaps your children immeasurable pain.
 Most of the failed marriages I have encountered were in trouble the day they began dating.
 The two people involved simply chose the wrong person to marry.”